-Please click on the link below to view the Examination Schedule for Spring 2013, which shows information for all Scheduled (In Class), Unscheduled (Free Slot) and Take Home exams.
-Also, please read the Memorandum below for important information about exams:
+Please click on the link below to view the Examination Schedule for Fall 2014, which shows information for all Scheduled (In Class), Unscheduled (Free Slot) and Take Home exams.

-Attached is the Spring 2013 Final Examination Schedule.
-The final exam period is from Tuesday, April 30 to Monday, May 13, 2013.
+Attached is the Fall 2014 Final Examination Schedule (use the link above).
+The final exam period is from Friday, December 5 to Friday, December 19, 2014.

 Below is some important information about the exam process.
 Please read this memo, along with the Exam Procedures found on the Law School web site (click on Quick Links, then Exams).
 If you have any questions, you should contact the Office of Student Affairs, not your professor.

 Please remember that it is your responsibility to know and to follow strictly the Examination Procedures.
 Failure to comply with the Examination Procedures may adversely affect your grade.